 No one sets out to communicate poorly, but there are several factors that can impact on its success.
 A study by the Economist highlights time pressures and unclear responsibilities amongst its top causes of poor communication.

-Excellent communications are something successful leaders work on a great deal because they understand its value and its importance.
+Excellent communication is something successful leaders work on a great deal because they understand its value and its importance.

-A survey quoted in the Harvard Business Review (HBR) put the cost of poor communication at over £500m a year for larger companies and over £300k for smaller businesses.
-While the financial repercussions are high, the broader impact on company culture, which leads to low morale, missed performance goals and many other issues, are arguably worse in the long term.
+A survey quoted in the LinkedIn put the cost of poor communication at over £62m a year for larger companies and over £300k for smaller businesses.
+While the financial repercussions are high, the broader impact on company culture, which leads to low morale, missed performance goals and many other issues, is arguably worse in the long term.

 Why is effective communication essential to leadership?

-So we have drafted a list of five critical areas for leaders that will help improve communications skills.
+So we have drafted a list of five critical areas for leaders that will help improve communication skills.

 Great leaders can deal with a multitude of information and deliver it clearly and concisely.
 Whether it is the future strategy of the business or the milestones for the next project, a simple message will suffice.